visualDust/visualDust/README.md

 # 早上好☕

 I'm `Gavin Gong` aka `VisualDust` aka `MiyaAkasaki` (｡•̀ᴗ-)✧.
-`Coffee` and `Customize keyboards` makes me intrested.
+`Coffee` and `Customized keyboards` makes me intrested.
-Also know my good [friends](https://github.com/PaperFormulaIV) working with me from morning🌇 to the next morning🌆.
+See me at [Akasaki Focusing](https://gong.host) and [ml.akasaki](https://ml.akasaki.space).
+Also know my good [friends](https://github.com/neet-cv) working with me from morning🌇 to the next morning🌆.
-**Notice that** some of my previous works are unvisable now.
+**Notice that** some of my previous repositories are unvisable now.
 For some reson I've made them private.
 Later I'll make them public again.

 ```
 ┌───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───┬───────┐ ┌───┬───┬───┐ ┌───┬───┬───┬───┐